Dynamic Data Lists is deprecated as of Liferay DXP 7.3. It is replaced by Objects.

 Dynamic data lists display forms created from field sets called data definitions.
 Data definitions consist of a form’s field types (e.g., text, boolean, date, radio buttons, selector menus, etc.) and those fields’ labels and settings.
 Data definitions effectively serve as data models for a dynamic data list.
-For example, you could create a data definition with three fields for conference registration: one for a user’s name, one for their email address, and a dropdown list for t-shirt size.
+For example, you could create a data definition with three fields for conference registration: one for users’ names, one for their email addresses, and a drop-down list for t-shirt size.
 This data definition could then be used for every conference registration form you create.

 Data Definitions: Define a form’s fields.

 Dynamic Data Lists: Display a form based on a data definition.

 You can create one or multiple dynamic data lists from a single data definition.
 The user data entered for each dynamic data list is kept separate, even if the data definition is shared.
 For instance, you could use the example data definition above to create several dynamic data lists, and then place them anywhere you need to get feedback from users.
 Because each dynamic data list’s form data is separate, you don’t need to try to figure out which dynamic data list the user input came from.

 Dynamic data lists are flexible.
 You don’t have to restrict dynamic data lists to simple input.
 You could create something as complex as an entire data entry system for real estate listings, or any other simple list-based application you can dream up.

 You create data definitions and dynamic data lists from the Site Menu’s Content → Dynamic Data Lists application.
 Creating data definitions and lists doesn’t require any coding.
 However, additional formatting can be added with FreeMarker templates.

 The following articles describe how to create and use data definitions and dynamic data lists: